All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Tingling and Numbness

-Paresthesia, a tingling sensation in the hands, fingers, or feet, is a recognized side effect of elevated GH levels.
-It is more common at higher doses and typically indicates the peptide is working.
+Paresthesia, a tingling sensation in the hands, fingers, or feet, is a recognized side effect of improved GH levels.
+It's more common at higher doses and typically indicates the peptide is working.
 If it becomes uncomfortable or persistent, your provider may adjust your dose.

 Increased Appetite